Skip to main content

 Creating clusters

 To create a Laravel Reverb powered WebSocket cluster, go to your Organization’s “Resources” page, click the “WebSockets” tab, then click ”+ New WebSocket cluster”.
 Laravel Cloud will prompt you to select a region and the maximum number of concurrent connections your cluster needs to be able to handle.
 Laravel Cloud will automatically create a default WebSocket application for you called main.
 To attach it to an environment, go to your application canvas and click “Add resource” -> “WebSockets”.
 WebSocket applications allow you to segment and share your cluster capacity across multiple applications and environments.
-Once the WebSocket application has been attached to the environment, Cloud will automatically inject the corresponding Laravel Reverb environment variables needed by your application, including the frontend variables required by the Laravel Echo JavaScript client.
+Once the WebSocket application has been attached to the environment, redeploy your application for the changes to take effect.

 Editing, resizing, and splitting clusters